Built by Metorial, the integration platform for agentic AI.

 move_event

-Transfers an event from one calendar to another while preserving all event details.
+Transfers an event from one calendar to another while preserving event details.

 Parameters:

-• sourceCalendarId (string, required): The calendar currently containing the event
+• sourceCalendarId (string, required): Calendar currently containing the event

-• eventId (string, required): The unique identifier of the event to move
+• eventId (string, required): ID of the event to move

-• destinationCalendarId (string, required): The calendar to move the event to
+• destinationCalendarId (string, required): Calendar to move the event to

 Parameters:

-• calendarId (string, required): The calendar to search (use "primary" for your main calendar)
+• calendarId (string, required): Calendar to search (use "primary" for main calendar)

-• query (string, required): Search terms to match against event properties
+• query (string, required): Search terms to look for in event details

-• timeMin (string, optional): Start of search time range in ISO 8601 format
+• timeMin (string, optional): Start of time range to search within (ISO 8601 format)

-• timeMax (string, optional): End of search time range in ISO 8601 format
+• timeMax (string, optional): End of time range to search within (ISO 8601 format)

 • maxResults (number, optional): Maximum number of results to return (default: 250)